AWARDS

 HARA Koichi <Art Designer>

-Selection of the 39th Town of Photography Higashikawa Awards was carried out on February 22, 2023.
-Those nominated this year include 51 photographers for the Domestic Photographer Award, 59 for the New Photographer Award, 23 for the Special Photographer Award, 45 for the Hidano Kazuuemon Award, and 12 for the Overseas Photographer Award.
-As with previous years, the morning was spent carefully looking at photobooks and resources, while the winners of the five awards were selected in the afternoon from a total of 171 artists.
-This year, while two of the eight jury members were absent, their votes were taken in advance and were reflected in the judging process.
+Selection of the 40th Town of Photography Higashikawa Awards was carried out on February 21, 2024.
+Those nominated this year include 57 photographers for the Domestic Photographer Award, 64 for the New Photographer Award, 24 for the Special Photographer Award, 51 for the Hidano Kazuemon Award, and 13 for the Overseas Photographer Award.
+As with previous years, the morning was spent carefully looking at photobooks and resources, while the winners of the five awards were selected by eight jurors in the afternoon from a total of 182 artists.

 Osamu Ueno